 For the last 30 years and with your support, TCF has been able to sustain the services it provides to the needy both in Kolkata and here in Toronto focused to improve the quality of life of children and women.
 TCF is very proud that these activities are delivered with very little administrative cost.
 This is possible because dedicated volunteers are giving their valuable time and efforts to TCF.
 Our activities span three areas: Basic health care clinics and camps in remote villages, Primary and secondary education to needy children, Vocational training for low income women.

-Eye and thalasemia camps: 1 ophthalmologist, 3 optometrists and TCF staff and our partners held 22 camps that benefited 3600 patients.
-Serum Thalassemia Prevention Federation assisted TCF in this endeavor in some of the camps.3000 pairs of glasses were distributed free of cost.
-Over 25,000 patients benefited from the free eye camps and free distribution of spectacles.
+Eye camps: 1 ophthalmologist, 3 optometrists and TCF staff and our partners held 22 camps that benefited 3600 patients.
+Over 25,000 have patients benefited from the free eye camps and free distribution of spectacles.
 Click ont eh link below to watch a video about our eye-camps.

-One pre-prinmary school: Pre-primary school in Ghutiari Sharif where TCF provides education and free breakfasts to some 85 students.
+Pre-prinmary school: Pre-primary school in Ghutiari Sharif where TCF provides education and free breakfasts to 85 students.
 Program also includes monthly health check-ups for students plus school uniforms and yearly sports competition.
 Over 5000 students assisted.

 Dr. R.N.
 Bhaduri Memorial Health Centre in Naktala: Regular medical staff includes 4 doctors who work by rotation 2-3 hours a day along with one nursing aid.
 This building serves as the administrative office for the Calcutta operation.